 For centuries, an Englishman Job Charnock, who lived in the 17th century CE was revered as the founder of Kolkata city.
-However, on May 16th 2003, the Calcutta High Court, ruled against giving one man credit for founding a whole city.
+However, on 16th May 2003, the Calcutta High Court, ruled against giving one man credit for founding a whole city.
 Charnock’s name was removed from all official documents and purged from memory.
-So who was this man, what did he do and why is a rock more than 2300 kms away in the southern most tip of India named after him?
+So who was this man, what did he do and why is a rock more than 2300 km away in the southernmost tip of India named after him?
 The story of Job Charnock deserves a retelling.

 Born in London to a family from Lancashire in 1631, Job Charnock made his way to India as an official in the East India Company, when he was 24 in February 1656.
 His first job was at a factory in Patna, Bihar.
 He spent the next twenty years of his life at this factory which supplied saltpeter (potassium nitrate) to the British East India Company.
 Saltpeter was the main ingredient for making gunpowder and also used as a preservative during that time.